Photographs by James Kane, M.D. Trumpeter Swans wintering in Heber Springs, Arkansas

 Trumpeter Watch CITIZEN SCIENCE PROJECT

-Fill out the quick and easy online Trumpeter Swan Report form below (you can also upload photos which are very helpful for us), or download a printable form and mail it to The Trumpeter Swan Society, 12615 Rockford Rd., Plymouth, MN 55441
+Fill out the quick and easy online Trumpeter Swan Report form below (you can also upload photos or video which are very helpful for us), or download a printable form and mail it to The Trumpeter Swan Society, 12615 Rockford Rd., Plymouth, MN 55441